actiniumn404/fll-curriculum/docs/ultimateguide.md

 ## Overview

 FIRST Lego League is an amazing program that may be overwhelming at first, but definitely worth it once you understand everything.
-In this guide, FTC 18225 will walk you through various aspects of FLL so that you feel more prepared as you step into the challenge!
+In this guide, Reach for STEM Initiative will walk you through various aspects of FLL so that you feel more prepared as you step into the challenge!
 Before we begin, an important note that FLL recently realized the SPIKE gameset after several years of using EV3.
 This guide will be following SPIKE since it is recommended to transition into the newer set.

 There are 3 parts to FLL, the Robot Game, Core Values, and the Research Project.
 Every year, there is a new theme and therefore, a different prompt for each of these sections.
 Core Values is focused in being respectful and a gracious professional on and off the playing field.
 The Robot Game is where you have 2 minutes and 30 seconds to complete various missions on a field.
 The Research Project is where teams research a specific prompt, find a problem, and create a solution to that problem.
 They will then have 2 minutes to present it to the judges.